-The Spirit of the Lord GOD is upon me, because the LORD hath anointed me to preach good tidings unto the meek; he hath sent me to bind up the brokenhearted, to proclaim liberty to the captives, and the opening of the prison to those who are bound; to proclaim the acceptable year of the LORD, and the day of vengeance of our God; to comfort all that mourn; to appoint unto those who mourn in Zion, to give unto them beauty for ashes, the oil of joy for mourning, the garment of praise for the spirit of heaviness, that they might be called trees of righteousness, the planting of the LORD, that he might be glorified.
-(Isaiah 61:1-3)
+"The Spirit of the Lord God is upon Me, because the Lord has anointed Me to preach good tidings to the poor; He has sent Me to heal the brokenhearted, to proclaim liberty to the captives, and the opening of the prison to those who are bound; to proclaim the acceptable year of the LORD, and the day of vengeance of our God; to comfort all who mourn, to console those who mourn in Zion, to give them beauty for ashes, the oil of joy for mourning, the garment of praise for the spirit of heaviness; that they may be called trees of righteousness, the planting of the LORD, that He may be glorified." -Isaiah 61:1-3

-Now this is a remarkable prophecy, but it is also a strange one.
+This is a remarkable prophecy, but it is also strange.
 Here is one who says He is going to bind up the brokenhearted, He is going to preach good tidings, and then it says He is going to proclaim the acceptable year of the Lord.
-But immediately He adds, "and the day of vengeance of our God."
+But immediately He adds "and the day of vengeance of our God."
 How can you have both of those?
 How can He bring liberty and blessing to the earth while at the same time the vengeance of God is being wrought?
 How can both of those be true?

 The Lord Jesus Himself gave us the interpretation.
-To me, it is one of the most remarkable interpretations of Scripture that we have, and it took place the last time the Lord Jesus spoke in His own hometown of Nazareth:
+To me, it's one of the most remarkable interpretations of Scripture we have, and it took place the last time the Lord Jesus spoke in His own hometown of Nazareth:

-And he came to Nazareth, where he had been brought up; and, as his custom was, he went into the synagogue on the sabbath day, and stood up to read.
-And there was delivered unto him the book of the prophet, Isaiah.
-And when he had opened the book, he found the place where it was written [Isaiah 61:1-3], The Spirit of the Lord is upon me, because he hath anointed me to preach the gospel to the poor; he hath sent me to heal the brokenhearted, to preach deliverance to the captives, and recovering of sight to the blind, to set at liberty them that are bruised, to preach the acceptable year of the Lord.
-And he closed the book....
-(Luke 4:16-20)
+So He came to Nazareth, where He had been brought up.
+And as His custom was, He went into the synagogue on the Sabbath day, and stood up to read.
+And He was handed the book of the prophet Isaiah.
+And when He had opened the book, He found the place where it was written [Isaiah 61:1-3]: "The Spirit of the LORD is upon Me, because He has anointed Me to preach the gospel to the poor; He has sent Me to heal the brokenhearted, to proclaim liberty to the captives and recovery of sight to the blind, to set at liberty those who are oppressed; to proclaim the acceptable year of the LORD."
+Then He closed the book.... -Luke 4:16-20

-He closed the book at that point!
+He closed the book at that point.
 And I say, "Wait a minute.
 What do You mean by closing the book there?
-You did not even finish the sentence!"
-Jesus was reading, of course, from the Hebrew text which has instead of a period the word "and" - certainly implying there is more to follow.
+You didn't even finish the sentence!"
+Jesus was reading, of course, from the Hebrew text which has instead of a period the word "and"-certainly implying there is more to follow.
 But that connecting "and" is already almost 2000 years long.
+This is the hour for God's people to be spiritually awake and aware of the fact that He may come at any moment.